awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 1. Start a PuTTY session to connect to your NAT instance\.
 In the **Auth** category, ensure that you select the **Allow agent forwarding** option, and leave the **Private key file for authentication** field blank\.

-**To test the Internet connection**
+**To test the internet connection**

-1. Test that your NAT instance can communicate with the Internet by running the `ping` command for a website that has ICMP enabled; for example:
+1. Test that your NAT instance can communicate with the internet by running the `ping` command for a website that has ICMP enabled; for example:

    ```
    ping ietf.org